Finding a vehicle of interest from the Investigation task

 Investigation task in Genetec Operation showing a vehicle of interest search with a video selected and side pane open showing more details.

-Reviewing thumbnails helps to validate matches quickly and avoid wasting time on irrelevant clips.
+Reviewing thumbnails helps quickly verify matches quickly and prevent wasted time on irrelevant clips.

 Hover over the timeline

-Hover and move the mouse over the video timeline.
-A thumbnail preview displays above the timeline.
+Move your mouse across the video timeline.
+A thumbnail preview appears above the timeline

 Click, hold, and drag the mouse along the video timeline.